cs1302uga/cs1302-tutorials/packages1.md

    **Note:**  If you see any tilde (~) files, those are just backup copies of older versions of your files.
 You can ignore those.
-If you see any other differences between your output and the output below, you likely had a small error in a command or in your package statement in the `HelloWorld.java` file.
+If you see any other differences between your output and the output below, you likely had a small error in a command or your package statement in the `HelloWorld.java` file.
 Double-check that you did everything correctly and, if you need assistance, post a screenshot of your `find` output to Piazza.